hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/private-data-objects.md

             </td>
             <td>
                 Title mostly says it all.
-Main trigger was that client docker image had too old a `cmake` to build contracts in `pdo-contracts`.
+Main trigger was that client docker image had too old a `cmake`  ("thanks" to a 1/16 change) to build contracts in `pdo-contracts`.
 That said, 20.04 of course is also a bit dated and EOL if in a year.

 Tested by running the usual `make test` here and by mounting `pdo-contracts` into a client container and then run `make test` in it (which admittedly initially failed in the inference tests but that was due to the guardian requiring an `apt install libgl1 libcudart11.0` to work properly!
 After running that `make test` also worked for pdo-contracts => _Q: should we add these dependencies also to pdo_client.dockerfile?_)
             </td>